armdevvel/SecureUxTheme/README.md

 2. Build SecureUxTheme as Release/Win32
 3. Build SecureUxTheme as Release/ARM64
 4. Build SecureUxTheme as Release/x64
+5. Build SecureUxTheme as Release/ARM
-5. Build ThemeTool as Release/Win32
+6. Build ThemeTool as Release/Win32 (or Release/ARM if targeting an ARM32 machine)

 ### Debugging